jasonsalas/WaterLoggforWear/README.md

 - [Android SDK Message API](https://developer.android.com/training/wearables/data-layer/messages.html) to send messages from the wearable device to th connected handheld device, which then handles the update with the cloud
 - [Android's Speech Recognizer](http://developer.android.com/reference/android/speech/RecognizerIntent.html) which transcribes spoken free-form input into text...it handles numerics incredibly well!
 - [WearableListenerService](https://developer.android.com/reference/com/google/android/gms/wearable/WearableListenerService.html) an extended class allows for messages to be recieved and processed
+- [WearableListView](https://developer.android.com/training/wearables/ui/lists.html) extends the ability to scroll through pre-seeded values in a list and select them when using voice isn't possible (like in line at the bank, in court, in a crowd, at the library, etc.)
 - [GoogleApiClient](https://developer.android.com/reference/com/google/android/gms/common/api/GoogleApiClient.html) for integration with Google Play Services, needed for the cross-device communication
 - [Temboo's Fitbit library](https://www.temboo.com/library/Library/Fitbit/) to manage the [OAuth 1.0 flow and credentials](https://wiki.fitbit.com/display/API/OAuth+Authentication+in+the+Fitbit+API) and make the necessary HTTP requests to communicate with the [Fitbit API](https://www.fitbit.com/dev/dev).
 Once you generate the app keys and credentials on Temboo's site and grant access in a desktop browser, they can be copied over into your project in a single step without needing to use an embedded authorization URL in a WebView.
 However, you can still rebuild the OAuth flow by using [Temboo's libs](https://www.temboo.com/library/Library/Fitbit/OAuth/).